Ego Is The Enemy is a fantastic book to read if you want to learn the folly of letting your ego get the better of you.

 Just because your formal education is over does not mean you stop learning.
 It should be a lifelong pursuit.
-The world is constantly changing and at an ever-increasing rate.
+The world is constantly changing at an ever-increasing rate.

 If you don’t keep learning you’ll be left behind.
 The side of the argument that Holiday is making is that can cause our egos to grow as we believe that we know enough already and have no more need to learn.

 You need to think of yourself as an eternal student.
 Like the Stoics of yesteryear, you should be constantly learning to stay humble.